-The original handle of this salvaged cabinet was a little boring, so I decided to change it our for a diy rope handle, like I did recently with this dresser.
+The original handle of this salvaged cabinet was a little boring, so I decided to change it out for a DIY rope handle as I did recently with this dresser.

 We actually finished this kitchen cabinet coffee table back in early June.
 It was just in time for when my son came home from Dubai; however, due to the events of the summer, I have just now been able to get this post up.

 A kitchen cabinet is made for storage.
 When turned into a coffee table, what do ya know, the storage feature is still pretty handy!
 Now that we’re in the new house, this kitchen cabinet coffee table is holding all our board games from the former basement game room.

 That is until we can figure out where our next game room is going to be!